0xPolygon/polygon-docs/docs/tools/wallets/portal.md

 ## Add custom tokens to Polygon portal

-1. First, try looking up the token directly by clicking on the "Manage Tokens" located in the bottom-right corner of the dashboard, and then entering the token name in the input field.
+1. First, try looking up the token directly by clicking on the **Manage Tokens** located in the bottom-right corner of the dashboard, and then entering the token name in the input field.

     <center>
     ![](../../img/tools/portal/portal-16.png){ width=60% }